Five Men To Watch At Australian Open - UrduPoint

 Five Men To Watch At Australian Open

+Melbourne, Feb 7 (UrduPoint / Pakistan Point News - 7th Feb, 2021 ) :Novak Djokovic is targeting a record-extending ninth title at Melbourne Park with Rafael Nadal and Dominic Thiem shaping as his biggest challengers while six-time champion Roger Federer is sidelined for the first Grand Slam tennis tournament of the year.

-Melbourne, Feb 5 (APP - UrduPoint / Pakistan Point News - 5th Feb, 2021 ) :Five men's singles players to watch at the Australian Open Grand Slam tennis tournament, which starts on Monday after a three-week delay over the coronavirus: - Novak Djokovic - The world number one has a chance of ending 2021 as the most successful men's Grand Slam player in history, and has grown used to starting his year with a bang at his favourite major.
+Here are five men's singles players to watch when the Australian Open starts Monday after a three-week delay because of the coronavirus: - Novak Djokovic - The world number one has a chance of ending 2021 as the most successful men's Grand Slam player in history, and has grown used to starting his year with a bang at his favourite major.

-The Serb has won a record eight times in Melbourne, the scene of his maiden Grand Slam triumph in 2008, and is unbeaten on the famous blue courts since his shock defeat by South Korea's Hyeon Chung in the 2018 round of 16.
+The Serb has won a record eight times in Melbourne, the scene of his maiden Grand Slam triumph in 2008, and is unbeaten on the famous blue courts since his shock last-16 defeat to South Korea's Hyeon Chung in 2018.

-With 17 Grand Slam singles titles, Djokovic is three away from the all-time record of 20 shared by Rafael Nadal and Roger Federer.
+With 17 Grand Slam singles titles, Djokovic is three behind the all-time record of 20 shared by Rafael Nadal and Roger Federer.

 The 33-year-old's peerless Australian Open record is tempered slightly by his mixed reputation among fans, who often measure him alongside the ever-popular Federer -- absent this year after two rounds of knee surgery -- and Nadal.